Yorubaland

 Yorubaland (Ilẹ̀ Káàárọ̀-Oòjíire) is the homeland and cultural region of the Yoruba people in West Africa.
-It spans the modern-day countries of Nigeria, Togo and Benin, and covers a total land area of 142114 km2.
+It spans the modern-day countries of Nigeria, Benin and Togo, and covers a total land area of 142114 km2.
 Of this land area, 106,016 km^{2} (74.6%) lies within Nigeria, 18.9% in Benin, and the remaining 6.5% is in Togo.
-Prior to European colonization, a portion of this area was known as Yoruba country.
+Prior to European colonization, this area consisted of multiple states, including most prominently the Ọyọ Empire, Ifẹ Empire and Ijẹbu Kingdom.
 The geo-cultural space contains an estimated 55 million people, the majority of this population being ethnic Yoruba.

 Geography

-Geo-physically, Yorubaland spreads north from the Gulf of Guinea and west from the Niger River into Benin and Togo.
+Geophysically, Yorubaland spreads north from the Gulf of Guinea and west from the Niger River into Benin and Togo.
 In the northern section, Yorubaland begins in the suburbs just west of Lokoja and continues unbroken up to the Ogooué River tributary of the Mono River in Togo, a distance of around 610 km.
 In the south, it begins in an area just west of the Benin and Osse (Ovia) river occupied by the Ilaje Yorubas and continues uninterrupted up to Porto Novo, a total distance of about 280 km as the crow flies.
 West of Porto Novo Gbe speakers begin to predominate.
 The northern section is thus more expansive than the southern coastal section.

 The land is characterized by mangrove forests, estuaries and coastal plains in the south, which rise steadily northwards into rolling hills and a jagged highland region in the interior, commonly known as the Yorubaland plateau or Western upland.
 The highlands are pronounced in the Ekiti area of the region, especially around the Effon ridge and the Okemesi fold belt, which have heights in excess of 732 m (2,400 ft) and are characterized by numerous waterfalls and springs such as Olumirin waterfall, Arinta waterfall, and Effon waterfall.
-The highest elevation is found at the Idanre Inselberg Hills, which have heights in excess of 1050 m.
+The highest elevation is found at the Idanre Inselberg Hills, the tallest geographical feature in the western half of Nigeria, with heights in excess of 1050 m.
 In general, the landscape of the interior is made up of undulating terrain with occasional inselbergs jutting out dramatically from the surrounding expanse.
 Some include: Okeagbe hills: 790m, Olosunta in Ikere Ekiti: 690m, Saki and Igbeti hills.